6 Cool Image Captions with CSS3

 Caption Behavior 5: Rotate it.

-This caption is different from the rest, as it will not move from right or left, but will rotate.
-When the box is on hover, the div containing the image and the caption will rotate -180 counter-clockwise hiding the image and showing the caption.
+This caption is different from the rest; it rotates instead of sliding.
+When the box is hovered over, the `div` containing the image and the caption rotates -180 degrees counter-clockwise, hiding the image and showing the caption.

 /** Rotate Caption :hover Behaviour **/